ICarbonX: History

 On January 5, 2017, iCarbonX released Meum, a digital health management platform.
+On the same day, iCarbonX announced a partnership with PatientsLikeMe, an online network for patients with chronic conditions. iCarbonX funded PatientsLikeMe with $100M with plans for the two companies to work together on genetic sequencing projects.

-The company name, “iCarbonX,” symbolizes the use of the internet and artificial intelligence to improve life, of which a central element is carbon.
-The “i” and “X” indicate the company's plans to combine the Internet and artificial intelligence to create something new.
+The company name, "iCarbonX," symbolizes the use of the internet and artificial intelligence to improve life, of which a central element is carbon.
+The "i" and "X" indicate the company's plans to combine the Internet and artificial intelligence to create something new.